-• Autophagy Inhibition
+Autophagy Inhibition

-You will need to have blood samples taken at specific time points for the study.
-These blood samples will be drawn from your arm or existing line before you start treatment, on Day 1 and Day 15 of Course 1, and at each time you have an MRI (if you have low-grade glioma, your MRIs will be at the end of courses 2,4,6, then every 3 months; if you have high-grade glioma, your MRIs will be every 2 months) and at the end of therapy.
+You will need to have blood samples taken at specific time points for the study .
+These blood samples will be drawn from your arm or existing line before you start treatment, on Day 1 and Day 15 of Course 1, and at each time you have an MRI.
+For patients with low-grade glioma, your MRIs will be at the end of courses 2,4,6, then every 3 months and at the end of therapy.
 Autophagy inhibition looks at how your tumor cells are responding to the treatment.
-The study doctor will draw 12-15 ml or about 2 $\frac{1}{2}$ to 3 teaspoons at each time point.
+The study doctor will draw 12-15 ml or about $2\frac{1}{2}$ to 3 teaspoons at each time point.
 You and your study doctor will not get the results of this testing.